 Learning to avoid hasty generalizations in our thinking helps us to relate better both to ourselves and to other people.
-To illustrate this, I would like to include two concluding examples of hasty generalization—one that pertains to us as individuals and one that pertains to our political life together.
+To illustrate this, I would like to include two concluding examples of hasty generalization.
+One pertains to us as individuals, and one pertains to our political life together.

-Example #1: Let’s say that you try something new.
-Maybe you want to learn to dance, and so you sign up for a dance class—maybe adult ballet class.
+Let’s say that you try something new.
+Maybe you want to learn to dance, and so you sign up for an adult ballet class.
 And let’s say that your first class goes very poorly.
-Perhaps you struggle greatly to understand the teacher’s directions and to copy the dance moves she shows the class how to do.
+Perhaps you struggle greatly to understand the teacher’s directions and to copy the dance moves she demonstrates to the class.

 After dance class, you go home and collapse on the couch and say to yourself, “I am horrible at ballet.
 I will never be a good dancer.”

 Once again, your feelings about your first dance class are understandable and permitted.
-But we should note that while it is good to notice and show compassion to all our painful feelings, we should make decisions based on emotions guided by good logic.
+But while it is good to notice and show compassion to all our painful feelings, we should make decisions based on emotions guided by good logic.